 A provider of educational loans for financing your studies.
 You can use a Bildungsfonds loan to cover your living costs or any tuition fees that may be payable.
 Your family’s financial situation is not taken into account.
 Offered by companies, foundations, etc., prospective students must apply to the respective institution for funding.
 You repay the loan as a percentage of your subsequent income according to the individual conditions agreed. www.bildungsfonds.de (website in German).

 In Germany, Austria and Switzerland, international applicants who obtained their → university entrance qualification in Germany are known as Bildungsinländer*innen.
 This does not include applicants who obtained their university entrance qualification at a Preparatory College (Studienkolleg) in Germany.

 Some courses don’t involve several sessions spread out over a week or semester, but rather take place in one block – usually on several consecutive days (often over a weekend).

 Broadcasting licence fee

 All residents of Germany over the age of 18 must pay the broadcasting licence fee for public media.
 If several people live together, the fee is only payable once.
 BAföG recipients can request exemption from the obligation to pay this fee.
-Rooms in student halls of residence are considered separate flats if they lead off of a generally accessible corridor. www.rundfunkbeitrag.de
+Rooms in student halls of residence are considered separate flats if they lead off a generally accessible corridor. www.rundfunkbeitrag.de (website in German)

 The university premises – these can either be spread over several locations in a town/city or grouped together on one single site.
 If you include the university hospital, the HHU campus covers a total of 130 hectares in the south of Düsseldorf.
 Campus maps and directions